Jenn-87/not_so_fast/README.md

 # Not So Fast: Protect loved ones from suspicious sites
-Tell scammers to take a hike!
+Telling scammers to take a hike!

 Sign-up on www.notsofast.co to access the dashboard and install the below chrome extension on a loved one's browser to prevent them from accessing suspicious sites.